 Bailey’s Story — The Reunion

 I still remember the very first time I saw you.
 You were so tiny, running and playing on the bleachers at the arena where Shelly was riding her prized Palomino, Joey, at an Orlando horse show.
 You were part of a litter belonging to a beautiful Jack Russell who was owned by a friend of Shelly’s who also rode her horse in the shows.
-Shelly and her new husband took you home with them that day.
+Shelly took you home with her that day.
 Seven years later as fate would have it, you came home to live with us and your three daughters, Holly, Sarah, and Jennie.

 You had a really wonderful life living here.
 You fit in perfectly with the rest of the pack.
 Your days were filled with tennis balls, squeaky toys, your favorite blue ball, and the swimming pool.
 Although many of your pack-mates loved to swim in the pool, you were the only one who insisted on diving in rather than just walking in off the stairs.
 You and your pack-mate, Rusty, spent so many hours in that pool.
 Rusty made his final journey to the Bridge 2 years ago.
 Now with you gone too, the pool is quiet.